Jiaming-S/hhs-obsidian-notes/AP Gov : Econ/Micro Economics/Non-depository Institutions.md

-Intermediary between savers and borrowers but does not accept time deposits
+Intermediary between savers and borrowers but does not accept deposits
 - Someone who takes your money and invests it into something else

 Examples: